apdlbalb/promoter-counter/README.md

 # promoter-counter
-This program reads in a text file of gene IDs, a text file of promoter motif sequences, and a directory of GFF and fasta files and creates a report of the number of times each motif was found.
+This program reads in a text file of gene IDs, a text file of promoter motif sequences, and a directory of GFF3 and fasta files and creates a report of the number of times each motif was found.

 ## Dependencies
 - Written in Python 3
 - Requires SeqIO from Biopython
-- Program assumes all GFF files in `FastaGFF/` have a matching fasta file in the directory with chromosome number as the key
+- Program assumes all GFF3 files in `FastaGFF/` have a matching fasta file in the directory with chromosome number as the key

 ## Usage
 Assuming all are in the same directory, please run in command line as follows: